Two days in Big Water

 About half of the river’s flow falls into this

 long and narrow chasm called Garganta do Diablo by Brazilians, Garganta del Diablo by Argentinians and Devil’s Throat by English speaking tourists.
 (Although in the next post I’ll tell the Guaraní story of the falls, I couldn’t find this indigenous people’s term for the Devil’s Throat.)
-This canyon is 80 – 90 meters wide and between 70 and 80 meters deep.
+To provide a better idea of its size, this canyon is 80 – 90 meters wide and between 70 and 80 meters deep.

 This entry was posted in South America 2019.
 Bookmark the permalink.